subconsciousnetwork/ObservableStore/README.md

 Text(store.state.text)
 ```

 `Store.send(_)` lets you send actions to the store to change state.
-You might call send within a button action, or event callback, for example.
+You might call send within a button action or event callback, for example.

 ```swift
 Button("Set color to red") {